Running TPCC5000 HammerDB test on Business Critical instance

-WARNING: HammerDB is not official standard and don’t have precise specification of prerequisites for running the tests.
-You might get the different results if you repeat the same test that depend on the number of core of your client VM, network bandwidth between Managed Instance and VM, number of other databases on Managed Instances, etc. There are many factors that can affect the results that are outside of the scope of this article.
+WARNING: HammerDB is not an official standard and don’t have precise specification of prerequisites for running the tests.
+You might get the different results if you repeat the same test that depend on the number of core of your client VM, version and settings on HammerDB, network bandwidth between Managed Instance and VM, number of other databases on Managed Instances, etc. There are many factors that can affect the results that are outside of the scope of this article.
 Do not rely on the performance numbers described in this article as performance targets based on official benchmark.
+For the repeatable results, you woudl need to have precise lab environment with documented versions and characteristics of the componentns.

 HammerDB is running continuously on a VM in the same networks as Managed Instance (different subnet) and using 30% of CPU on the client VM, so it don’t have CPU bottleneck on the client.